JanikRosien/BIManalyst_g_23/A3/README.md

 Q: Description of the tool

-A: The tool analize every columns' height and cross section area, then calculate the volume of concrete needed and sum the quantities for each floor, printing the results in a table.
+A: The tool analizes every columns' height and cross section area, then calculates the volume of concrete needed and sums the quantities for each floor, printing the results in a table.

 Q: Instructions to run the tool.

 A:

-### things to add:
+1. safe an ifc.file somewhere

-number of columns per floor\
+2. put the ifc.file path inside the code (follow the instructions inside the code)
-label all columns per floor\
+3. run the code
-attribute volume of concrete to each labelled column\
+4. cross-check values, if necessary
-present in a succinct way
+5. use information to solve the problem